Speech and Language

 WELCOME LETTER FROM MR. V

-My name is Mr. Vogl (many of the students call me Mr. V), and I’m an SLP (Speech-Language Pathologist) at your school this year.
+My name is Mr. Vogl (some people call me Mr. V), and I’m an SLP (Speech-Language Pathologist) at your school this year.

 What do SLPs do in schools?
 We work with children with all sorts of communication challenges.
-One part of communication includes making sure your message is easily understood (e.g., producing speech sounds correctly, using appropriate grammar, using correct vocabulary, speaking with friends and teachers in a polite and respectful manner, responding appropriately).
-Another part of communication includes understanding what is being said to you or what you’re reading (e.g., understanding and interpreting the message correctly, comprehending what you’re reading, being a responsible and respectful listener, being an active part of a conversation).
-SLPs work with teachers, parents, and others in a school to ensure that children are getting the supports they need.
+One part of communication includes making sure your message is easily understood (producing speech sounds correctly, using appropriate grammar and vocabulary, speaking with friends and teachers in a polite and respectful manner, responding appropriately, ...).
+Another part includes understanding what is being said to you or what you’re reading (understanding and interpreting the message correctly, comprehending what you’re reading, being a responsible and respectful listener, being an active part of a conversation, …).
+SLPs work with teachers, parents, and others in a school to ensure that children are getting the support that they need.

-I also do case management, screenings, & evaluations, and take an active role in promoting the concept that no student is left behind their peers.
+I also do case management, screenings, and evaluations, and take an active role in promoting the idea that no student should be left behind.

-On a personal level, I enjoy playing Sudoku, eating popcorn, and being physically active throughout the year.
+On a personal level I enjoy Sudoku, popcorn, vegetable gardening, and being physically active throughout the year.

 I’m excited to be working with and advocating for each of you this year!